puppeteer/puppeteer/website/versioned_docs/version-22.6.3/troubleshooting.md

 Now Puppeteer can launch Chromium to run your tests.
-If you do not enable EPEL and if you continue installing chromium as part of `npm install`, Puppeteer cannot launch Chromium due to unavailablity of `libatk-1.0.so.0` and many more packages.
+If you do not enable EPEL and if you continue installing chromium as part of `npm install`, Puppeteer cannot launch Chromium due to unavailability of `libatk-1.0.so.0` and many more packages.

 ## Code Transpilation Issues